transformgovsg/landing-zone/src/content/blog/20240207-rearchitecturing-whole-of-government-grant-portals.md

 ## I suppose we would have more stories to tell if we had continued to work on whole-of-government grant portals.
 But we did not.

 Alex and I have since passed the development baton onto another team, who now carries our torch.
-GovTech is now developing a true whole-of-government grant portal that allows for configurable forms and workflows.
+We sometimes muse about whether we would have come up with more interesting or ambitious ways to reconceptualise grant portal development in the Singapore public service.
+Sometimes we even wonder if the torch is still the same one we once held as we charged through the various obstacles in government to secure support.

+No matter the musing, there is very little to regret.
+Because in the public service, there is no end of problems that require solving.
+And that's where Alex, the team and I, are looking to next.